Yonet/AzureMixedRealityDocs/lessons/lesson-4/project/how-to-setup-eye-tracking.md

-# How to Setup Eye-Tracking
+# How to setup eye-tracking

 To use eye tracking in your app, you must first setup eye tracking which requires the 4 steps below: